SirPepe/ornament/Readme.md

-Also also note that only composed events propagate through shadow boundaries, which may become important if you want to nest components with shadow dom and also want to use event delegation
+Also also note that only composed events propagate through shadow boundaries, which may become important if you want to nest components with shadow dom and also want to use event delegation.

 ### Custom defaults